kintesh/containerise/README.md

 Lint using eslint.

 #### `yarn web-ext`
-Runs web-ext process to debug the extension on Firefox.<br/>
+Runs web-ext process to debug the extension on Firefox.
+See [web-ext docs](https://github.com/mozilla/web-ext) <br/>
 To live reload the extension, start this process in a new tab after starting `yarn webpack` process.